Surfdog Australia Story

 This was before the days of Instagram so getting your brand out there needed different ideas to get new customers.

-I invested in a really cool Chevy Ute which drew a lot of attention!
-I roamed around the beaches of Perth to show off my products and Captain was a fabulous ambassador.
+I invested in a really cool Chevy Ute which drew a lot of attention.
+I drive around the beaches of Perth to show off my products and Captain was a fabulous ambassador.
 I also did a lot of markets and met a lot of dog owners.
 I enjoyed seeing how they loved my coats and listened to their suggestions and ideas and also had an opportunity to see them on dogs of all shapes and sizes.

 Here is Captain in my Ute parked at Port Beach in Fremantle where he received lots of compliments.
 Wearing my now famous Yellow Large, which continues to be my top seller.